Diffusion Models Generate Images Like Painters: an Analytical Theory of Outline First, Details Later: Salient observations about image generation

-What is the order of feature emergence according to the endpoint estimate $\hat{\vec{x}}_0(\vec{x}_t)$?
-As \citet{ho2020DDPM} note, high-level features tend to emerge before low-level ones.
+\paragraph{When do different image features tend to emerge?} According to the endpoint estimate $\hat{\mathbf{x}}_0(\mathbf{x}_t)$, high-level features tend to emerge before low-level ones \cite{ho2020DDPM,karras2022elucidatingDesignSp}.
 For example, when generating ``a portrait of an aristocrat'' (Fig. \ref{fig:initial_obs}A), a generic face-like shape appears, and then is refined to include blobs that correspond to hat/hair and body.
 Coarse facial features and various image colors emerge, facial hair appears, and the blob above the face is `reinterpreted' into a hat.
 Finally, high-frequency details of the face and clothes are added.
-Similar findings are observed in unconditional models (e.g. of faces, churches, etc.; Fig. \ref{fig:CelebA_inital_obs},\ref{fig:Church_inital_obs}).
+Unconditional models exhibit similar behavior (SI Fig. \ref{fig:CelebA_inital_obs},\ref{fig:Church_inital_obs}).